 Accompany parents on school visits.

-The Physical and Medical Team Specialist Teachers are pleased to offer Parent Hub Sessions on Wednesday 6th April 2022.
+The Physical and Medical Team Specialist Teachers are pleased to offer termly Parent Hub Sessions.
 These are 30 minute, 1:1 slots that can be booked for you to speak with a specialist teacher about your child's physical needs and how they can be supported in school or nursery.

 It is open to all parents of children whose main area of need relate to physical or medical needs and who attend mainstream school or nursery, or who are pre school children who are currently at home.